 SWANA Film Festival is a nomadic project curated by Christina Hajjar.
 Hosted at a different site each year, SWANA FF screens short films by Southwest Asian and North African filmmakers from the region and its diasporas, and presents workshops by and for SWANA filmmakers.
 All programming is free.

-SWANA FF co-edits qumra journal with Toronto Arab Film Festival and MENA Film Festival. qumra is an online and annual print journal focusing on film and media art.
+SWANA FF co-edits qumra journal with Toronto Arab Film Festival and MENA Film Festival, publishing film writing online and in print.

 Presented by the Regina Public Library Film Theatre.